 Hypothermic trauma patients are less likely to survive their injuries, when compared to similar patients who are normothermic.
 While there have been studies looking at the use of controlled therapeutic hypothermia for brain and spinal cord injuries, it's still fairly clear at this point that being hypothermic in trauma overall is a significant issue.

 As prehospital providers, we can reduce that condition and improve the overall chances of that patient's survival from their injuries.

-What causes hypothermia in trauma patients?
+Causes of hypothermia in trauma patients

 There are two basic ways to become hypothermic in trauma.
 First, the body can quickly lose heat when faced with prolonged exposure to cooler ambient temperatures.

 It doesn't have to be "cold" to create a hypothermic environment.
 EMS involvement can contribute to the problem by infusing large amounts of cool isotonic solutions such as normal saline during volume resuscitation.
 Large burns will not only weep fluids, but cause a cooling of the body as well.

 A second way to lose heat is to not be able to control it well.
 For example, both the very old and the very young already have impaired thermoregulatory mechanisms.